phanirithvij2000/system/docs/NOTES.md

 - IFD is not simply `${drv}` but `import "${drv}"`
   - which is why cargo pacakges, yarn packages etc. have lockfiles in nixpkgs
   - because `${src}/Cargo.lock` will be imported by buildRustpackage etc.
+- use fetchpatch2 whenever possible over fetchpatch, because fetchpatch is old/outdated, fetchpatch2 fixes issues
+  - patches might not get applied correctly if using fetchpatch
+  - also `?full_index=1` for patch urls for github patches for reproducibility.

 ### Ramblings or thoughts